 Yet many daily logs are still handwritten on paper.
-This makes it difficult to go through records months or years later.
+This makes it difficult or impossible to go through records months or years later.
 It also explains why many people view the daily log as a time-consuming activity.
 And why many daily logs are missing important details.
-Automating the daily log solves these issues.
+Automating the daily log is the solution.

-To automate the daily log, use digital check in technology.
-At the entry of the jobsite, have everybody sign in using a dedicated QR code.
-Their mobile devices act as a digital identifier, complete with geographical verification.
+Automating the daily log saves money and protects contractors from a dozen risks.
+At the entry of the jobsite, everybody checks in using their mobile phone to scan a QR code on a jobsite poster, or by scanning their QR code badge.
+Mobile devices act as a digital identifier, complete with geographical verification.

-Workers can also create a profile including certifications, licenses, training history, and attendance at Tool Talks.
-Managers use this data to make staffing decisions based on experience and jobsite needs.
+Workers can create a profile including certifications, licenses, training history, and attendance at Tool Talks.

 Check in data and responses are immediately, securely and permanently stored in the cloud .
-This makes the data available now and in the future for analysis, verification or legal action.
+This makes the data available now and in the future for analysis, verification or legal evidence.

-Supervisors, project and safety managers also use digital check in to securely communicate important messages to the field such as a change in jobsite configuration, visitor arrivals, material delivery times, or safety awareness of heat or fall conditions,
+Supervisors, project and safety managers also use digital check in to securely communicate important messages to the field such as changes in jobsite configuration, visitor arrivals, material delivery times, or safety awareness of weather conditions,

-Most general contractors report that automating the daily log saves at least two hours every day on every jobsite by reducing time previously spent rekeying information into a spreadsheet or CMS.
-And it eliminates the need for someone in the office to track down supervisors in the field to complete their logs.
+Most general contractors report that automating the daily log saves at least $2 per check in and hours every day.
+Supervisors save time spent rekeying information into a spreadsheet or other software.
+Automation eliminates the need to track down supervisors for daily logs.

 Daily Log Automation for Construction Executives